Viewfinders Manifesto #9

 but that there is always at least a spark that can be reignited.

 Sometimes during the winter, we lose our spark a little bit.
+The cold weather can be really depleting.
+Thank goodness we have a heating facility, although it did break fairly recently.
+Luckily for us, there is a furnace repair service in boise.
 We hibernate, avoid the cold or rain, hunker down, or pull the covers over our heads.
 Our urge to photograph the beauty around us or even daily life can sometimes wax and wane.
 But sometimes, too, there is a magic moment when there is a glimmer of light or a moment of brilliance that gets our mojo working again.

 We’re so happy to have this Viewfinders community to share our magic moments and our less successful attempts.
 Please share your images on Instagram and add the #viewfindersio hashtag.
 You can also link to your images on flickr or other platforms in the comments below.